Dear U

-Dear U (Note: also stylized as DearU) (디어유) is a South Korean software development company under SM Studios, a wholly owned subsidiary of SM Entertainment.
+Dear U (Note: also stylized as DearU) (디어유) is a South Korean software development company.
 The company was formerly called Everysing and was established in July 2017.
 It merged with Brinicle as it emphasized the union of information technology and entertainment business.
 It specializes in hosting multimedia content and artist-to-fan communications for artists and offers products and services including Everysing, Lysn, and Bubble.

 History

 2017–2020: Establishment and merger

 In July 2017, Dear U was established under the name of Everysing, which was founded by SM Entertainment with an investment of 6 billion won.
 In September 2018, Avex invested 5 billion won on the company with a capital increase of 500 million won.
 On January 1, 2019, the company merged with Brinicle, whose main business is software development and supply.
 After the merger, it provided a fan community platform, Bubble, as its main service.
 The flagship service of Dear U, Bubble, came from noting SM's experience in managing fan clubs and Brinicle's ability to develop messenger services.
 Lee Soo-man entrusted the chief executive officer position of the company to Ahn Jong-oh, who was also the CEO of Brinicle.
 Additionally, Lee has increased the related manpower pool while emphasizing the combination of information technology and entertainment business.